-Within our Community it is not uncommon to see laity, clergy, and/or monastics use a Prayer Rope.
+Within OCCA it is not uncommon to see laity, clergy, and/or monastics use a Prayer Rope.
 What is a Prayer Rope?
 What is the purpose of a Prayer Rope?
 I will try to give a simple explanation of what a Prayer Rope is and how to use one.

 The Prayer Rope is really an ancient prayer aid that is credited to St. Pachomius of the 4th century.
 St. Pachomius used it as an aid for the illiterate monks to help them with their prayer life.

 The Prayer Rope is usually made from wool — frequently dyed black.
 The wool reminds us that we are the sheep of Jesus Christ.
 The black color reminds us to be sober and serious in our lives.
 When you look at the Prayer Rope you see simplicity.
 There is a tassel, a cross, beads (depending of the number of knots) and knots.
 Usually the Prayer Rope has 100 knots, but often you will see laity with Prayers Ropes of 33 knots.
 The greater the number of knots, the longer the Prayer Rope is.

 Basically there are two ways of using the Prayer Rope:

 - Throughout the day when you have free time, where you can be quiet and alone, hold the rope in either hand and move from knot to knot with the thumb while meditating on the prayer: “Lord Jesus Christ have mercy on me” or “Most Holy Theotokos save us”.